 2. The Attacker (Persecutor) in Relationship Drama

-The person who enacts this role tries to control, criticize or bully the victim and believes she has power over the victim.
+The person who enacts this role tries to control, criticize or bully the victim.
+She believes she has power over the victim.
 Behavior may include bossiness, criticism, rigidity and insistence on how a problem should be solved.

 - From the victim’s perspective persecution may also come from a condition such as an illness or circumstance such as drought.

-- The basic belief of the persecutor is, You are not Ok, while I am better than Ok, So do what I tell you to do.
+- The basic belief of the persecutor is, You are not Ok.
+I am better than Ok.
+So do what I tell you to do.

 - A title for the persecutor’ theme could be, It’s All Your Fault I Have a Problem!

-Ask yourself the four questions below to check how often you play persecutor:
+Ask yourself the four questions below to check how often you the attacker:

 - Do I tell others what to do to solve their problems?